Using the Barthel Scale: Facility Guide and FAQ

 10. Stairs

-How Is Barthel Index Scoring Determined?
+Barthel Index Scoring Determinations

-The index should score what a patient actually does, not what they could do.
+The scale should score what a patient actually does, not what they could do.
 If the patient requires supervision to safely complete a task, they can’t receive an “independent” score for that activity.
 Any assistance that’s needed, no matter how minor, reduces the score.
 Typically, the patient’s performance is based on the previous two days’ activity.

 The maximum overall score of 100 points shows total independence, while the minimum score of 0 points shows complete dependence.
 The lower the score, the greater the extent of assistance the person requires, according to the following general ranges:

-Total BI Score Level of Dependence
+Level of Dependence

 91-99 Slight